DivyaVemula95/QA-System-with-DistilBERT/README.md

-# Question and Answer System Using DistilBERT and SQuAD
+# Question and Answer System Using BERT and SQuAD
-Develop a precise and efficient Question Answering system by fine-tuning DistilBERT on the SQuAD dataset, with enhanced visualizations for model evaluation and answer extraction.
+Develop a precise and efficient Question Answering system by fine-tuning BERT on the SQuAD dataset, with enhanced visualizations for model evaluation and answer extraction.